CMH Board of Directors

 Andy's interests include writing, acting, exercise, sports, comedy, traveling, and helping to make the world a better place.
 He has one son, Jack Kiernan, and both Jack and Andy look forward to becoming future California residents.

 Simone Legno is the creative director and co-founder of tokidoki.
 Born in Rome, Italy, Legno, drew incessantly as a child.
 The boxes of chewed, broken and unsharpened pencils he adored as a kid were the beginnings of a passion for art that led to the eventual creation of tokidoki, originally Legno’s online portfolio of the same name.

-In 2005, we launched tokidoki first as a clothing line and because of its amazing success we quickly moved onto other items such as vinyl toys, skate decks, jewelry, watches, knitwear, sportswear, accessories, cosmetics, shoes and stationery.
+In 2005, they launched tokidoki, first as a clothing line and because of its amazing success quickly moved onto other items such as vinyl toys, skate decks, jewelry, watches, knitwear, sportswear, accessories, cosmetics, shoes and stationery.